 Every day, we’d get up and go down.
 And oh my god, it was just extraordinary to watch that unfold.
 Different people poured in: first, students and professionals.
 And then came the workers.
 And then came people on the trains from all over China.
 And it ended, of course, very sadly.
 Before it ended, Zhao Ziyang appeared in a bus with Wen Jiabao, lamenting that the Party had come too late.
 He had been in North Korea for a while, so he wasn’t there when big decisions were made.
 That was a fatal error and the last we saw of him. ∎

 Liu He (何流) is a visiting scholar at Hoover Institution, Stanford University, where he conducts research on the oral history of China experts in America.
 He has spent most of his career in Chinese civil society, where he has worked on various rural development and global health projects.
-He holds an MA from Tsinghua University, as a Schwarzman Scholar, and a BA in Philosophy, Politics and Economics from the University of Oxford.
+He is host of the Peking Hotel podcast and newsletter.